 Direction

-From the war gravesite, walk down towards the railway line and continue under it towards the village of Graben.
-Walk to the centre of the village, past the church and follow the signs on the right pointing the way to the Fossa Carolina, the Karlsgraben.
+From the war cemetery, walk down towards the railway line and continue underneath it towards the village of Graben.
+Walk to the centre of the village, past the church and follow the signs on the right that point the way to the Fossa Carolina, the Karlsgraben.

 Karlsgraben - Fossa Carolina

-Between the Altmühl and Rezat rivers lies one of the greatest technical cultural monuments of the early Middle Ages.
-The Fossa Carolina, also called Karlsgraben, was the first attempt to connect the Rhine, Main and Danube by a waterway.
-Even today, on the edge of the village of Graben, a 500-metre-long expanse of water and the adjoining earthen embankments up to ten metres high bear witness to this attempt.
+One of the greatest technical cultural monuments of the early Middle Ages lies between the Altmühl and Rezat rivers.
+The Fossa Carolina, also known as Karlsgraben, was the first attempt to connect the Rhine, Main and Danube with a waterway.
+Even today, a 500 metre long stretch of water at the edge of the village of Graben and the adjoining earth embankments up to ten metres high bear witness to this attempt.

 The village of Graben lies on the main European watershed.
-Here the Rhine and Danube river systems come within a few kilometres of each other and are separated only by a slight hill.
-Emperor Charlemagne wanted to take advantage of this geographical proximity.
-In 793, he had an approximately 3,000-metre-long canal dug so that ships could travel to the south-east of his empire, where he was at war with the Avars.
+Here, the Rhine and Danube river systems come within a few kilometres of each other and are only separated by a slight rise.
+Emperor Charlemagne wanted to capitalise on this geographical proximity.
+In 793, he had a canal dug around 3,000 metres long to enable ships to sail to the south-east of his empire, where he was at war with the Avars.

-Whether the canal was actually used, or for how long, is still not clear.
-Since the start of archaeological investigations in 2012, there has been increasing evidence that it was not completely navigable, as previously assumed.
-Chroniclers reported that persistent rain and the swampy ground had become a problem during construction.
-So was the ambitious project finally abandoned, or was the passage too costly and the tolls for traders too high?
+Whether or for how long the canal was actually used is still unclear today.
+Since archaeological investigations began in 2012, there has been increasing evidence that it was not completely navigable, as previously assumed.
+Chroniclers reported that persistent rain and the marshy ground had become a problem during construction.
+So was the ambitious project ultimately cancelled or was the passage too complicated and the tolls for traders too high?

-In any case, what can be seen of the Fossa Carolina at Graben today is reminiscent of one of the largest engineering-geological construction projects of the Middle Ages.
-It is probably the most important soil monument from the Carolingian period in Franconia and is one of the "100 most beautiful geotopes in Bavaria", selected by the Bavarian State Office for the Environment.
+In any case, what can be seen of the Fossa Carolina at Graben today is reminiscent of one of the largest engineering and geological construction projects of the Middle Ages.
+It is probably the most important ground monument from the Carolingian period in Franconia and is one of the "100 most beautiful geotopes in Bavaria", selected by the Bavarian State Office for the Environment.

 Karlsgraben 7